odala/Cheat-Sheet/github.md

     touch .gitignore	# creates a local .gitignore file in the repo git config --global core.exludefile ~/.gitignore_global	# creates a global .gitignore_global file for ignoring files in every git repo on your computer

+BRANCHING
+    git checkout <name of branch>
+    git pull origin <name of branch>
+    git push origin <name of branch>
+    git branch -a  // List all branches (also those not on your local workspace)

+DSICARD ALL LOCAL CHANGES
+    git reset --hard